-You can’t over-grease a zerk on a snowmobile.
+You can’t over-grease a zerk on a snowmobile suspension.
 Pump grease into the zerk until you see fresh grease come out of the tube or shaft.
-Look closely and you might see water come out, proving that this is an important step of snowmobile summerization.
+Look closely and you might see water come out, proving that this is an important step of snowmobile off-season storage preparation.

 The specific location of where you park a snowmobile during the off-season can affect how well it weathers the humid summer air.
 Under a tarp in the front yard is probably the worst place to store a sled because that cover doesn’t provide real protection from the elements and it traps moisture, which can accelerate corrosion.
-A sled set on top of a sweaty, concrete floor isn’t good either, for the same reason.
+A sled set on top of a sweaty, concrete floor isn’t good either.

-Try to find a dry place indoors, like a garage or the loft of an outbuilding, and put a soft cover over the machine to protect it from dust.
-A few mothballs scattered under the hood and on the tunnel will help keep rodents away so they can’t gnaw the seat or other foam on the hood or airbox.
+Find a dry place indoors like a garage or the loft of an outbuilding, and put a soft cover over the machine to protect it from dust.
+A few mothballs scattered under the hood and on the tunnel will help keep rodents away so they won’t chew the seat or other foam on the hood or air box.

 Elevate the rear end of the machine by placing a jackstand under the rear bumper, and then unhook the springs.
-Lift the sled and set the bulkhead on a wooden box or milk crate so the front suspension hangs freely, too.
 This relieves tension from the springs and helps them last longer, not to mention it takes weight off the track lugs so the tips don’t fold over.
+Lift the sled and set the chassis on a wooden box or milk crate so the front suspension hangs freely, too.